ETSENGENEERINGSYSTEMS/omr-agentcore/README.md

 Core agent for use when building runtime monitoring solutions

 ## Getting Started
-This project is a currently a sub repository of https://github.com/RuntimeTools/appmetrics
+This project is a currently a sub component of https://github.com/RuntimeTools/appmetrics

 ## Source code
 The source code for OMR Agent Core is available in the [omr-agentcore project][1].
 Information on working with the source code -- installing from source, developing, contributing -- is available on the [omr-agentcore wiki][2].